christopherhuntley/data5405/Syllabus.md

 ## Assignments and Course Grade
 ### Professionalism (10% of Course Grade)
 Professionals get the job done.
 As you progress through the course, you will be asked to complete various DataCamp tutorials, challenge exercises, quizzes, and other hands-on work. **Please complete all assignments on time, as specified, using the resources above to the best of your ability.**
-### Homework & Exercises (20% of Course Grade)
-Homework is treated as formative in this class.
-That means that you are expected to complete all the work on time but you may ask for help when needed.
-The assignment s are graded for successful completion rather than absolute performance.
-### Quizzes (40% of Course Grade)
+### Quizzes (50% of Course Grade)
 Quizzes will be given on the days shown in the attached schedule of classes.
 They are **closed book / notes.** and designed to last about 25 minutes, though you may take longer if needed. **Quizzes will be graded on the dates given below, after which missing submissions will be assigned a score of 0.
 After the second missed quiz, the maximum class grade is a B-.** If you have a conflict with a quiz date, you may arrange to *take the quiz early*.
-### Final Project (30% of Course Grade)
+### Projects (40% of Course Grade)
-The final project is meant to be a demonstration that you are ready for the DATA 6505 course.
+There are two projects at the end of the course.
+One is to assess whether you can craft programming logic and implement in Python.
+The second is to assess whether you are ready for DATA 6505.
+Both projects finish with a *walkthrough*, where you are required to explain your code line by line.
+These will be done via Zoom on the weekend after they due.
+We'll use Calendly to sign up.
 ### Grading Scale
 All assignment grades are entered into the gradebook on a GPA scale, where A is 3.67+, A- is 3.34-3.66, etc. The overall course grade is then the weighted average of the grades.